 India has emerged as of one of the largest producers of agrochemicals in the world, mainly due to the government’s agriculture-focused initiatives to increase production and reduce crop loss.
 This agrochemicals market reached an estimated value of USD 7.2 billion in 2021 with a total pesticide consumption is of 62,000 metric tonnes in 2021.
 This consumption depends heavily on weather and rainfall patterns.
 Higher temperatures and moisture lead to a higher possibility of infestation from pests thus driving a higher consumption of pesticides.

 The agrichemical market in the country is dominated by the demand for insecticides and fungicides which together accounts for 75 % of the total consumption.
-As the Central Government focuses on promoting sustainable agriculture practices, there is an increase in the use of bio pesticides which now accounts for 15 % of the market.
+As the Central Government focuses on rethinking agriculture practices, there is an increase in the use of bio pesticides which now accounts for 15 % of the market.

 With approximately 50% of the demand coming from outside its borders, India is also currently among the top ten exporters of agricultural products.
 Agrochemical exports is estimated at $3.8 billion in 2021 having grown at a CAGR of 16% between 2016 and 2021.
 Unlike domestic demand growth which fluctuates depending on the rainfall pattern, agrochemicals exports have been increased steadily.
 Top export destinations of agrochemicals include Brazil, United States of America, Japan, Vietnam, France and China.